 Water Requirements For Growing Lemons In Containers

 - Lemon trees should be watered regularly, leaves will fall off if not watered regularly.

-- Over watering also cause dropping of leaves and root rot.
+- Overwatering also causes the dropping of leaves and root rot.

 - Check the moisture levels of the soil before watering.
-In hot and windy days, you should water the plants more frequently.
+On hot and windy days, you should water the plants more frequently.